 The Trustees will, from time to time, in their individual capacities, deal with parties with whom the REIT may be dealing, or may be seeking investments similar to those desired by the REIT.
-The interest of these persons could conflict with those of the REIT.
+The interest of these Persons could conflict with those of the REIT.
 The Declaration of Trust contains conflict of interest provisions requiring the Trustees to disclose their interests in certain contracts and transactions and to refrain from voting on those matters.

-Conflicts may exist due to the fact that certain Trustees will be affiliated with Slate.
-The REIT and Slate will enter into certain arrangements, including those relating to the Management Agreement.
-Slate and its affiliates are engaged in a wide variety of real estate activities.
+Conflicts may exist due to the fact that certain Trustees will be affiliated with SLAM.
+The REIT, SLAM and its affiliates will enter into certain arrangements, including those relating to the Management Agreement.
+SLAM and its affiliates are engaged in a wide variety of real estate activities.
 The REIT may become involved in transactions that conflict with the interests of the foregoing.